 While high scalability and availability are essential in these environments, rising energy costs and Green concerns have made energy efficiency an equally important issue.
 The PowerWAVE Modular family solves this by providing an online efficiency of up to 97%, which can be increased to 99% by switching into Eco mode.
 This efficiency can be preserved even at low load levels by enabling Xtra VFI mode; this automatically adjusts the number of active modules to match changing load requirements.
 The modules that remain active are kept more fully-loaded and therefore more efficient.
 Efficiency improvements are particularly significant when the load drops to 25% or less of the full UPS capacity.

-Overall, hot-swap modular technology as implemented in the PowerWAVE Modular family help data centre operators respond effectively to rapidly increasing capacity demand, while still achieving two other key objectives of UPS performance – availability and energy efficiency.
+Overall, hot-swap modular technology as implemented in the PowerWAVE Modular family help data centre operators respond effectively to rapidly increasing capacity demand, while still achieving two other key objectives of UPS power supplies performance – availability and energy efficiency.